-- I. The "RIGHTS" of Medicine Administration - A. Right drug - B. Right dose - C. Right route - D. Right time - E. Right patient - F. Right documentation - G. Right to refuse - H. Right assessment - I. Right education - J. Right evaluation - II.
-Rules of General Safety in Medication Administration - A. Verify all medications in the electronic health record. - B. No medication is to be administered without a physician's order. - C. Prior to administering a medication, always verify the medication administration record to see when the medication was given last. - D. Medications must be verified by an instructor/preceptor prior to administration. - E. Calculations should be verified by a second person (preceptor/instructor). - F. Never leave medications unattended. - G. Do not administer medications prepared by anyone else. - H. Never administer unlabeled or illegibly labeled medications. - I. Identify the patient prior to administering medication by two patient identifiers. - J. Ask the patient about possible allergies and always verify potential allergies with the patient/medical record/significant other. - K. Remain with the patient until medication has been taken. - L. Properly discard all unused medications and equipment (needles/syringes/tablets). - M. IV push medications will be administered at the instructors/preceptors discretion and in accordance with clinical site policies. - N. NO IV push medications will be administered via a central venous access device. - O. Negligence in any of the rules of general safety in medication administration constitutes unsafe practice (see Mandatory Safety Policy).
+- I. The "RIGHTS" of Medicine Administration - A. Right drug - B. Right dose - C. Right route - D. Right time - E. Right client - F. Right documentation - G. Right to refuse - H. Right assessment - I. Right education - J. Right evaluation - II.
+Rules of General Safety in Medication Administration - A. Verify all medications in the electronic health record. - B. No medication is to be administered without a physician's order. - C. Prior to administering a medication, always verify the medication administration record to see when the medication was given last. - D. Medications must be verified by an instructor/preceptor prior to administration. - E. Calculations should be verified by a second person (preceptor/instructor). - F. Never leave medications unattended. - G. Do not administer medications prepared by anyone else. - H. Never administer unlabeled or illegibly labeled medications. - I. Identify the client prior to administering medication by two client identifiers. - J. Ask the client about possible allergies and always verify potential allergies with the client/medical record/significant other. - K. Remain with the client until medication has been taken. - L. Properly discard all unused medications and equipment (needles/syringes/tablets). - M. IV push medications will NOT be administered by instructors or students. - N. Negligence in any of the rules of general safety in medication administration constitutes unsafe practice (see Mandatory Safety Policy).